Tabooabr/105SRE_Cloud_Computing_AWS/README.md

 `docker image rm [image name]`: deletes image

-Making docker docs available on our localhost
+ - Making docker docs available on our localhost

 `docker run -d -p 4000:4000 docs/docker.github.io`

-Logging into a running container
+- Logging into a running container

 `docker exec -it <container-id/name> sh`

-Port mapping in our containers with localhost
+- Port mapping in our containers with localhost

 `docker run -d -p localhost-port:container-port`

-Copying files to container
+- Copying files to container

-`docker cp <file to copy> <container_id>:path/to/file`
+`docker cp <file to copy> <container_id>:path/to/file` (Easier if you git bash from the path of the file you want to copy)

-Running a container with ghost
+- Running a container with ghost

 `docker run -d -p 2368:2368 ghost`

-Running nginx on port 80
+- Running nginx on port 80

 `docker run -d -p 80:80 nginx`

-Replacing nginx default page
+- Replacing nginx default page

 `docker cp index.html a4700feaa1c0:/usr/share/nginx/html`